fmndantas/waveletcpp/README.md

 # waveletcpp

-* Encoding and decoding of digital bit streams with Wavelet Coding Matrices
+Encoding and decoding of digital bit streams with Wavelet Coefficients Matrices